hemerajs/hemera/packages/hemera-jaeger/README.md

 ## Caveats

+* The jaeger tracer generates it's own tracing data.
-* This plugin will use the property `hemera.trace$.opentracing` to transfer data across processes.
+* This plugin transfers the tracing context in `trace$.opentracing` property.
 * Client and Server response errors are logged as `error` events.

 ## Advanced example